NayanKanaparthi/California-housing-price-prediction/README.md

 To get started, you can follow these steps:

+### Data Preprocessing:
-Data Preprocessing: Since the data requires some cleaning and preprocessing, you can explore techniques like data imputation, handling categorical variables (e.g., ocean_proximity), and feature scaling.
+Since the data requires some cleaning and preprocessing, you can explore techniques like data imputation, handling categorical variables (e.g., ocean_proximity), and feature scaling.

-### Data Exploration: Conduct exploratory data analysis to gain insights into the distribution of variables, correlations, and potential outliers.
+### Data Exploration:
+exploratory data analysis to gain insights into the distribution of variables, correlations, and potential outliers.

-### Feature Engineering: Consider creating new features that might improve the predictive performance of your model.
+### Feature Engineering:
+Consider creating new features that might improve the predictive performance of your model.

-### Model Building: Utilize various regression models, such as Linear Regression, Decision Trees, Random Forest, Gradient Boosting, etc. You already mentioned using a RandomForest Regressor, but don't hesitate to experiment with other algorithms.
+### Model Building:
+Utilize various regression models, such as Linear Regression, Decision Trees, Random Forest, Gradient Boosting, etc. You already mentioned using a RandomForest Regressor, but don't hesitate to experiment with other algorithms.

-### Model Evaluation: Assess the performance of your model using appropriate evaluation metrics like Mean Squared Error (MSE) or Root Mean Squared Error (RMSE).
+### Model Evaluation:
+Assess the performance of your model using appropriate evaluation metrics like Mean Squared Error (MSE) or Root Mean Squared Error (RMSE).

+### Predictions:
-### Predictions: Once you have trained your model, you can use it to predict the median house values for new data points.
+Once you have trained your model, you can use it to predict the median house values for new data points.